In this section:

 Use this option to allow or restrict installed applications from being uninstalled when the rule conditions have been matched.
 Uninstall Control Items are configured by defining which applications are controlled.
 Further validation can be applied to target a named publisher and specific application versions.
 To allow or restrict all applications from a publisher, enter a * in the Application field combined with the publisher name.

-For an example of using the Uninstall Control Item, see Elevating a Group to Allow Microsoft Silverlight to be Uninstalled.
+For an example of using the Uninstall Control Item, see Elevating a Group - Example, Allow Uninstall of Microsoft OneDrive.

 AppSense Uninstall Control Items